-Members recalled that at the Community Planning meeting of 11 January 2021 The Mayor and some Members sought clarity on the position of the currently derelict Ulster Bar Corner in Antrim and, as agreed, the Mayor had written to Minister Hargey, Department for Communities (DfC).
+Members will recall that at the Community Planning meeting of 11 January 2021 The Mayor and some Members sought clarity on the position of the currently derelict Ulster Bar Corner in Antrim and, as agreed, the Mayor had written to Minister Hargey, Department for Communities.

-Gerard Murray, Director of Regional Development, DfC had now replied and a copy of the response was circulated for Members' information.
+Gerard Murray, Director of Regional Development, DfC has now replied and a copy of the response is enclosed for Members' information.